YangCatalog/doc/README.md

 Three files must be added in `/usr/local/lib/python3.6/dist-packages/pyang/plugins` (or where PYANG was installed):

 - json-tree.py
-- name-revision.py or name.py ?
+- name-revision.py
 - yang-catalog-index.py

+All those plugins are in the search repository in scripts/pyang_plugins directory.

 ## libyang